 The Alpha slot acts as an enhancement to all of your powers which can partially bypass the limits of enhancement diversification.

 For most people, the Spiritual branch of this slot will be the optimal choice as it enhances recharge.
 This makes achieving perma-Eclipse much easier and cheaper on the influence wallet.
 Later parts of this branch will also boost the power of all your stun and slowing powers, which you have a lot of.
-Heal will be boosted as well, but that effects far fewer powers.
+Heal will be boosted as well, but that affects far fewer powers.
 The most notable of those is Black Dwarf Drain.
 For anyone running on cheap budgets, this is by far the best choice as it may be what gets you over the permanent threshold of Eclipse.
 Agility is another source for recharge, but it doesn't really offer anything else of use.

 Unfortunately, recharge is subject to diminishing returns.
 There comes a point where more isn't very beneficial.
 If you find yourself in this case, then Musculature may be the branch for you.
 This will boost the damage of all your powers, as well as boosting the damage of other incarnate powers (which will not benefit from Spiritual's recharge).
 Keep in mind there is a damage cap, and this is subject to it as well.
 Intuition's radial branch is another source for damage, though not as strong, but it provides some slow and hold boost that you may find yourself wanting.